artalar/reatom/packages/lens/README.md

 ## `mapPayloadAwaited`

-Map fullfiled value of async action call.
+Map fulfilled value of async action call.
 Resulted action is not callable.

 ```ts
 import { mapPayloadAwaited } from '@reatom/lens'